rjfarmer/gfort2py/README.md

 Will call the fortran function with variables a,b,c and will return the result in y.

 Y will be  named tuple which contains (result, args).
-Where result is a python object for the return value (0 if a subroutine) and where args is a dict containing all arguments passed to the procedure.
+Where result is a python object for the return value (0 if a subroutine) and where args is a dict containing all arguments passed to the procedure (both those with intent (in) which will be unchanged and intent(inout/out) which may have changed).

 ### Variables